RACV Logo

 1. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please note that due to the small properties we use in Europe there is only a limited amount of single supplements available per trip departure.
 Please speak to your booking agent for further information.

-2. You don't have a lot of time Dublin at the end of the trip, so if you're keen to explore this spectacular city in depth we recommend you extend your stay at the end.
+2. You don't have a lot of time in Belfast and Dublin at the start and the end of the trip respectively, so if you're keen to explore these spectacular cities in depth we recommend you arrive a day or two before the start of the trip and/or extend your stay at the end.

 Standard inclusions